Understanding Cumulative Bonus in Health Insurance Policies

 1. Policy Document

-• Look at your policy document, which outlines all the information of your coverage, including the cumulative bonus.
+• Look at your policy document, which outlines all the information about your coverage, including the cumulative bonus.

 • See for sections associated with the "Cumulative Bonus", "No-Claim Bonus", or other similar terms.